 Also, please explore this site thoroughly and be sure to look under the “Events” tab for relevant workshops for you!
 Sophomores intended toward Early Assurance Programs and juniors and seniors need to be especially vigilant if you are preparing your application.
 The “Prehealth Committee” tab is essential for those collecting letters of recommendation in support of an application.

-Freshmen who have attended a “Prehealth 101” session, sophomores, candidates for special admission programs (e.g., Early Assurance Programs and the Combined BS/DDS Degree Program), juniors, seniors, alumni, and international students may request an appointment to see Amanda Sauter or Libby Morsheimer by calling 716-645-6013.
-Prospective students, freshmen who have attended a “Prehealth 101” session, sophomores, and candidates for the Early Assurance Programs and the Combined BS/DDS Degree Program may schedule an appointment to see Amber Packard or Carl Lam by also calling 716-645-6013.
+Freshmen who have attended a “Prehealth 101” session, sophomores, candidates for special admission programs (e.g., Early Assurance Programs), juniors, seniors, alumni, and international students may request an appointment to see Amanda Sauter or Libby Morsheimer by calling 716-645-6013.
+Prospective students, freshmen who have attended a “Prehealth 101” session, sophomores, and candidates for the Early Assurance Programs may schedule an appointment to see Amber Packard or Carl Lam by also calling 716-645-6013.

 You may consult with the prehealth assistant in regards to the general Prehealth Committee process and your letter file.
 The phone number is 716-645-6012.